-Collectively, the GEM is a diverse community of proptech innovators, spanning every axis… role, sector, and geography.
+Collectively, the GEM is a diverse community of proptech innovators spanning every role, sector, and geography.

-Without further ado, maintaining the tradition started a year ago to report transparently on the makeup of the community, we bring you… the State of the GEM in 2022.
+Without further ado, maintaining the tradition started three years ago to report transparently on the makeup of the community, we bring you… the State of the GEM in 2023.

 …from sectors far and wide